-- Make purchase: Someone completes a purchase on your website.
+- View content: Someone lands on a specific page on your website.

-You can also create Facebook pixel custom events by adding more details to standard events using additional bits of code called parameters.
+You can also add more details to standard events using extra bits of code called parameters.
 These allow you to customize the standard events based on:

 - How much a conversion event is worth

 For example, you could use Facebook pixel tracking to record views of a specific category on your website, instead of tracking all views.
 Perhaps you want to separate dog owners from cat owners based on which sections of your pet supply website they viewed.